When buying online, especially in China, we must take into account the possibility of fraud. Phishing methods are often described:

 - After payment of the deposit or full payment for the ordered goods, the contact is lost.

-A typical example of a thief company from the electronics industry is components-store.com, which has a professional-looking website on the Internet with a wide range of electronic components.
-The company accepts orders and responds to correspondence, but only until payment.
+A typical example of a thief company from the electronics industry is components-store.com or win-source.net which have a professional-looking website on the Internet with a wide range of electronic components.
+The companies accepts orders and responds to correspondence, but only until payment.
 Then – he forgets about the case and the phone answers “there is no such number”.
 This company is insolent enough to make national versions of its fraudulent store website available online, e.g.:

 Selected Reverse IP gives several other versions of the same fake shop: